 Ground Zero is generally defined as the site of the former World Trade Center and areas surrounding it.

-The Freedom Tower, or One World Trade Center, is the nation's tallest skyscraper.
-It is located on the premises at the north-west corner of the site.
-The “Skypod” elevators go up 1,250 feet to the observatory which include breath-taking panoramic views of the city and surrounding areas, letting you see as far as Philadelphia!
+The One World Trade Center, known also as Freedom Tower, is the nation’s tallest skyscraper.
+It’s located near the northwest corner of Ground Zero.
+The “Skypod” elevators at Freedom Tower go up 1,250 feet to the One World Observatory, often called OWO.
+The observatory features breathtaking views of the city and surrounding areas, letting you see as far as Philadelphia!

 The Oculus is the outside structure of the World Trade Center Transportation Hub.
 It’s architecturally unique, but it’s functional as well, serving as the subway entrance and an extensive shopping center.
 Though our tour doesn’t usually include a visit inside, your guide may make a quick stop in the Oculus to give you the opportunity to appreciate its airy, pearly white interior.

 Our guided tour of Ground Zero is 90 minutes.
 If you choose an experience with entry to the 9/11 Museum or the One World Observatory — or both — you’ll want to allow additional time for those attractions.

 Both the museum and observatory visits are self-guided, so you can go at your own pace.
 On average, you can expect to spend about two hours inside the museum and about an hour at the One World Observatory.

 You’ll get a timed entry ticket to the 9/11 Museum if you purchased the upgrade.
 Depending on availability, your ticket may be for immediately after the tour or some time later.
 The museum reserves the right not to admit you if you are early or late for your timed entry.
 You can’t exit and reenter the museum.

 There’s a security checkpoint before entering, and all large bags will need to be left at the coat check.
 You can bring in food and beverage but need to eat it at the atrium level.
 Flash photography and talking on cell phones aren’t allowed.